ibm-cloud-docs/billing-usage/estimating_costs.md

   * From the [Pricing page ![External link icon](../icons/launch-glyph.svg)](https://www.ibm.com/cloud/pricing){: new_window}, click **Try the calculator** from the Explore our solutions section.
   * If you are not currently logged in to {{site.data.keyword.Bluemix_notm}}, click **Pricing** from the [{{site.data.keyword.Bluemix_notm}} home page ![External link icon](../icons/launch-glyph.svg)](https://console.bluemix.net/).
 2. From the **Infrastructure** or **Platform** lists, select the category of the resource you want to price.
 The resources in the category that you selected are shown, and you can also search the category for a specific resource.
 3. Select a resource in the category to see a description of it.
 Some resources have multiple options.
 For example, if you select **Infrastructure** > **Compute** > **Bare metal servers**, you can choose from a list of servers.
 4. Select the quantity of the resource to add.
 5. Click **Add to estimate**.
 6. Continue adding resources from the **Infrastructure** and **Platform** categories until you add what you want to estimate.
+The **Estimate** panel shows the resources you added, the price for each one, and a total price.

-The **Estimate** panel shows you the resources you added, the price for each one, and a total price.
+7. Optionally, to create a PDF of the information in the **Estimate** panel when you have finished compiling your list of resources, click **Download PDF**.

-If you are pricing only platform resources, you can click **Looking for the classic calculator?** to see an estimate in a currency other than USD.
+If you are pricing only platform resources, to see an estimate in a currency other than USD, you can click **Looking for the Classic Calculator?**.
 The classic calculator does not include infrastructure resources.
 {: tip}

 ### Using the classic calculator for platform resources